-You probably haven’t put much thought into what loft your driver has.
+You probably haven’t put much thought into what loft your driver has, be it a 12 degree driver or a 12.5 degree driver.
 The driver is meant to give you the longest distance of any club in your bag.
 The loft of drivers usually sits somewhere between 7 and 20 degrees, in extreme cases.

 WHAT IS A 12 DEGREE LOFT DRIVER